 Another hot topic was explainability of deep learning models and how physicians are reticent to adopt AI when no one can tell them why it made the predictions it did.
-This is where the tradeoff between classical machine learning and deep learning comes in.
+This is where the trade-off between classical machine learning and deep learning comes in.
 Maybe the solution to this problem is to use classical machine learning techniques, such as random forests or support vector machines for specific problems, rather than neural networks.
 In contrast to neural networks, classical machine learning techniques produce models that are explainable.
 Maybe it is better to start analysis using classical machine learning rather than deep learning and only implement deep learning models when the results are significantly better.

 Finally, a speaker discussed the carbon footprint generated by servers that are executing deep learning jobs using GPUs.
-I had this considered before, but it is a problem that must be addressed since the use of deep learning is becoming more prevalent.
+I had not this considered before, but it is a problem that must be addressed since the use of deep learning is becoming more prevalent.